The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

-where $m(s) = \log C(s)^\varepsilon = \varepsilon \cdot [\log(c_0) + g^{AI} \cdot s]$, in which $\varepsilon$ measures the strength of the relationship between consumption and existential risk.
-In this specification, which is by construction more conservative than that of \cite{AschenbrennerTrammell2024}, the instantaneous extinction hazard rate is proportional to the \emph{log} of consumption, and thus as consumption grows exponentially over time, the hazard rate increases only arithmetically.
-Eventual extinction is now certain ($M_\infty=0)$, and humanity's expected lifespan after AI takeover is a decreasing function of $g^{AI}$.
-Specifically, under the simplifying assumption $c_0=1$ this lifespan is equal to\footnote{For $c_0>1$, humanity's expected lifespan is }
+We first consider the case of $m(s) = \log C(s)^\varepsilon= \varepsilon \cdot [\log(C_0) + g^{AI} \cdot s]$, where $\varepsilon$ measures the strength of the relationship between consumption and existential risk.
+In this specification, the instantaneous extinction hazard rate is proportional to the log of consumption, and thus as consumption grows exponentially over time, the hazard rate increases only arithmetically.
+Nevertheless, eventual extinction is now certain ($M_\infty=0)$, and humanity's expected lifespan after AI takeover is a decreasing function of $g^{AI}$.
+Specifically, under the simplifying assumption $C_0=1$, this lifespan is equal to\footnote{For $C_0>1$, humanity's expected lifespan is }

-In a world run by TAI that does not mitigate existential risks, growth accelerations increase the extinction hazard rate.

 In Table \ref{tab:Exercise4}, we display the values of $\varepsilon$ at which the social planner would be indifferent between the scenarios with TAI and without TAI.
-We observe that with a higher risk aversion, the planner would never choose the scenario with TAI.
-If risk aversion is close to $\theta \approx 1$, though, faster economic growth in terms of $g^{AI}$ makes the TAI scenario more attractive, while a higher time preference rate $\rho$ is a double-edged sword.
+We observe that for higher magnitudes of relative risk aversion $\theta$, the planner would essentially never choose the scenario with TAI.
+The trade-off becomes non-trivial only when risk aversion $\theta $ is around or below one; under such parameterizations, faster economic growth in terms of $g^{AI}$ makes the TAI scenario more attractive, while a higher time preference rate $\rho$ is a double-edged sword.
 On the one hand, it implies that the future risk of extinction is discounted more heavily; on the other hand, also the benefits of TAI through exponential consumption growth are discounted more heavily.
-For comparatively low $g^{AI}$, this implies that no solution can be found in terms of $\varepsilon$ for which the TAI scenario is preferred.
+Finally, for low $g^{AI}$ no solution can be found in terms of $\varepsilon$ for which the TAI scenario is preferred.

+Next we consider the case where the impact of growth accelerations on the extinction hazard rate is bounded, as represented by the hazard rate function $m(s) = \bar m (1- e^{-\zeta (C(s)-1)})$, where $\bar{m}$ is the limit to which the risk of extinction increases as $C(s)\to+\infty$, and $\zeta$ steers the speed of convergence to this limit.
+In our numerical exercise assume $\zeta=0.00005$.

+In Table \ref{tab:Exercise5} we document that even under such parametrization, the risks of extinction that a benevolent social planner would accept in the long run are rather small.
+For example, in the case of $\rho=0.03$, $\theta=1.5$, and $g^{AI}=0.3$, the social planner is only willing to accept values of $\bar{m}$ no greater than 0.000087913.
+These results also confirm that with $\theta>1$, ``consumption gains have sharply diminishing returns and life becomes increasingly valuable'' \citep[][p.
+587]{Jones2023}.
+Accordingly, we find that for $\theta>1$ the social planner has very little tolerance of existential risk (low $\bar m$), regardless of the magnitude of the growth acceleration ($g^{AI}$).
+By contrast, for $\theta\leq 1$ the tolerance of existential risk is both much larger and more responsive to changes in $g^{AI}$.